Pakistan Premier League Golden Boot

-The Pakistan Premier League Golden Boot is an annual Pakistani association football award given to the top goalscorer at the end of each season of the Pakistan Premier League, the top domestic league competition in club football in Pakistan, since its creation in 2004.
+The Pakistan Premier League Golden Boot was an annual Pakistani association football award given to the top goalscorer at the end of each season of the Pakistan Premier League, the top domestic league competition in club football in Pakistan from 2004 to 2021.

-The top-scoring Pakistan Premier League Golden Boot winners are Kaleemullah Khan with 35 goals in a 30-game season, Muhammad Rasool with 22 goals when the league was a 22-game season.
 Arif Mehmood has won the award for the most times, with 5 golden boots, all of them with WAPDA.

-Anser Abbas of Pakistan Army is the latest winner, during the 2018–19 season.
-He scored 15 goals in 26 matches.

-Recipients

-As of the December 2018 six players have won the golden boot award.
-Only two player has won the award more than once with Mehmood winning the award most times with five wins.

 List of Golden Boot winners

 The following table is a list of winners of the Pakistan Premier League Golden Boot per season, detailing their club, goal tally, actual games played, and their strike rate (goals/games).